Wondering how to increase conversion rates for your e-commerce store?

 Finally, send out those bad boys!

-View your abandoned carts via the “Orders” page select to send them reminders.
+View your abandoned carts via the “Orders” page and select to send them reminders.

 Not everyone uses Shopify, many store owners take advantage of WooCommerce and WordPress.
 I used it myself for many different online businesses.
 I highly recommend it.